Tealium Privacy Statement

 To learn more about the EU and Swiss Privacy Shield, visit the U.S. Department of Commerce’s Privacy Shield site.
 To view Tealium’s certification see the list of participating companies and search for “Tealium”.

 Inquiries or Concerns?
 In compliance with the Privacy Shield Principles, we are committed to resolving complaints about our collection or use of your Personal Data.
-European Union and/or Swiss individuals with inquiries or complaints regarding our Privacy Statement policy should first contact us at: firstname.lastname@example.org.
+EU, UK, and/or Swiss individuals with inquiries or complaints regarding our Privacy Statement should first contact us at: email@example.com.
+We have also appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this Privacy Statement.
+If you have any questions about this Privacy Statement, including any requests to exercise your legal rights, you may contact our DPO at firstname.lastname@example.org.

-This Privacy Statement applies to the Personal Data of individuals who seek to be, are, or were customers of Tealium (“Customers”), including any Personal Data of individuals collected, used, or disclosed while using the Tealium websites or Tealium Apps (“Site Visitors”).
+This Privacy Statement applies to the Personal Data of individuals who seek to be, are, or were customers of Tealium (“Customers”), including any Personal Data of individuals collected, used, or disclosed while using the Tealium websites or Tealium apps (“Site Visitors”).
+It is important that the Personal Data we hold about you is accurate and current.
+Please keep us informed if your Personal Data changes during your relationship with us.

 Revisions to this Privacy Statement.
 We may revise this Privacy Statement to reflect changes in our legal or regulatory obligations or in the manner in which we deal with your Personal Data.
 We will communicate any revised version of this Privacy Statement and such revisions will be effective from the time they are communicated, provided that any change that relates to why we collect, use or disclose your Personal Data will not apply to you, where your consent is required to such collection, use or disclosure, until we have obtained your consent to such change.